prashant3123/Monsoon/README.md

 I used daily mean OLR dataset obtained from National Oceanic and Atmospheric Administration.
 You can access the 'olr.day.mean.nc' file in the following webpage: https://www.esrl.noaa.gov/psd/data/gridded/data.interp_OLR.html

-OLR datasets was classified into differnt phases as defined in the following paper:
+OLR datasets was classified into different phases as defined in the following paper:
 C. T. Sabeerali, R. S. Ajayamohan, D. Giannakis, and A. J. Majda, “Extraction and prediction of indices for monsoon intraseasonal oscillations: an approach based on nonlinear Laplacian spectral analysis,” Climate Dynamics, Dec 2017. https://link.springer.com/content/pdf/10.1007%2Fs00382-016-3491-y.pdf